skippyr/river-dreams/README.md

 Without coding, River Dreams is customizable through the use of environment variables.
 When defining boolean values, use C standard: `0` means false and `1` means true.

 Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable or disable the use of fallback text.
-If you do not set it, River Dreams will automatically set it based on your terminal capacity of showing colors: if your terminal can only render the 4-bits color palette (ansi values from `0` to `15`), it will set it with value `1`, and `0` if not.
+If you do not set it, River Dreams will automatically set it based on your terminal capability of showing colors: if your terminal can only render the 4-bits color palette (ANSI values from `0` to `15`), it will set it with value `1`, and `0` if not.
 As there is no way to determinate precisely if your terminal can render pretty symbols, this is the best approach found to automatically set fallback text.

 Further more, you can change what River Dreams does and how it looks by customizing the source codes itself.